DevYouriD/PasswordGeneratorConsoleApp/README.md

-# passWordGenerator
+# Password Generator Console Application
-This is a Python console application that will generate a password for you, based on your pre-defined settings.
+A Python console tool that can generate passwords based on input parameters.